angelammmm/Dynamic-Website-Hosting-On-AWS/README.md

 To associate the route table with the internet gateway we will navigate to the route table and click associations.
 And navigate to edit subnet associations and select Private App Subnet AZ1 as well as Private Data Subnet AZ1 and click save.

 Once you have hit save, you will be directed to your VPC dashboard and will navigate to the left and click on Nat Gateways.
 Then click create NAT Gateway, and we will name it “NAT Gateway AZ2” and put the subnet in Public Subnet AZ2 and select public connection type.
-Then select allocate an elastic IP address to assign the NAT Gateway an IP address and select create NAT Gateway.
+Then select Allocate an elastic IP address to assign the NAT Gateway an IP address and select Create NAT Gateway.

 After we will create another NAT Gateway in public subnet AZ2 and add another route to our new Private Route Table AZ2 to route traffic through the internet gateway.
 By creating to separate NAT Gateways associated with Private and Public subnets we are limiting the threat of having a single point of failure from having only one gateway and ensuring reliability by having a second in a different availability zone